elastisys/compliantkubernetes/docs/user-guide/long-term-log-retention.md

 ## Exporting indices

 With Elasticdump it is possible to export logs out to the console, to file, or to S3.
-In these example snippets we well export them to S3.
+In these example snippets we will export them to S3.
 To be able to do some management functions we will also use [s3cmd](https://github.com/s3tools/s3cmd), most importantly to be able to check for existing exports.

 Using S3 both for Elasticdump and s3cmd will require the following variables: